Um Show de Verão: Plot

 Andréa (Angelica) is a humble carrier of telemarketing.
 Her boyfriend, Fred (Thiago Fragoso), is a typical businessman's son who thinks he can do anything in life.
 He decides to turn his girlfriend into a successful singer, with the help of his friend Marcelo (Luciano Huck), who always dreamed of being a music producer.
 From there, Andrea and Marcelo are to live several adventures the world of music and show biz.
 Until one night, there is a passion between the two that can knock you out.

-The film includes appearances by several Brazilian artists and bands such as Felix Da Housecat, Peter Sun, Gabriel o Pensador, Lulu Santos DJ Marlboro, Capital Inicial, Detonautas, among others.
+The film includes appearances by several Brazilian artists and bands such as Felix Da Housecat, Peter Sun, Gabriel o Pensador, Lulu Santos DJ Marlboro, Capital Inicial, and Detonautas, among others.